 #2 The Opinion Of Others

-Reevaluate who you let into your inner circle and break up with toxic relationships.
+If you constantly find yourself wondering what others think of you, it may be time to reevaluate who you let into your inner circle.
+Why are you feeling this way?
+Are you surrounding yourself with people that support and inspire you?
+If not, it may be time to break up with toxic relationships.
 This may mean letting friendships fade, separating yourself from toxic work environments, and even distancing yourself from social media.

 Speaking of social media… is your virtual connection causing more harm than good?
-Between social media trolls (the modern-day name for cyberbullying), the (unrealistic and unattainable) social media highlight reel, and a world of picture-perfect filtered features, simply picking up your phone could mean sacrificing your mental health.
+Between cyber bullying (which, thanks to the internet, is starting younger and younger), the (unrealistic and unattainable) social media highlight reel, and a world of picture-perfect filtered features, it’s easy to get stressed or down on yourself.
+Truly, even picking up your phone could mean sacrificing your mental health.
 In 2020, it was estimated that the average time spent on social media amounted to 145 minutes per day.
-With remote work on the rise, it’s likely this number will continue to climb.
+With seemingly *everything* online nowadays, it’s likely this number will continue to climb.

 So, in a world dependent on virtual connection, how do you protect your health and rid some of the unnecessary stress caused by social media?

 Take a social media detox.
 Here are some suggestions!

 Designate Online Hours

 Sign off for the weekend or take extended social media breaks every so often.
 If your job requires you to stay connected, create social media boundaries by designating “offline” hours.
 Let your co-workers know you won’t be checking emails after a certain time of the day.

 Create a morning routine that doesn’t involve immediately looking at your phone.
 Before you give your energy to others, take time to set your day up for success.

 Scrolling on your phone right before bed may disrupt your sleep cycle, further contributing to unnecessary stress.

 Be Selective with Your Followers